-Beginning January 1, 2024, every judicial officer, except for former judges taking assignment, shall complete a minimum of 24 hours of continuing judicial education every two years.
-Beginning January 1, 2024, former judges taking assignment shall complete a minimum of 8 hours of continuing judicial education every two years.
+Beginning January 1, 2024, every judicial officer, except for retired judges taking assignment, shall complete a minimum of 24 hours of continuing judicial education every two years.
+Beginning January 1, 2024, retired judges taking assignment shall complete a minimum of 8 hours of continuing judicial education every two years.

-- (A) January 1 of each even year shall begin a new reporting period. - (B) A judicial officer's credited hours shall be distributed as follows: - (1) 2 hours in the subject area of integrity and demeanor for former judges taking assignment and 4 hours for all other judicial officers; and - (2) 6 hours in the subject area of judicial practice and related areas for former judges taking assignment and 20 hours for all other judicial officers. - If, during the first reporting period under these rules (2024-2025), a judicial officer obtains 5 or 6 credits under subrule (B)(1), the extra 1 or 2 credits shall apply to the credit type required by subrule (B)(2). - (C) Credits may not be carried over from one reporting period to the next.
+- (A) January 1 of each even year shall begin a new reporting period. - (B) A judicial officer's credited hours shall be distributed as follows:

+- (1) 2 hours in the subject area of integrity and demeanor for retired judges taking assignment and 6 hours for all other judicial officers; and - (2) 6 hours in the subject area of judicial practice and related areas for retired judges taking assignment and 18 hours for all other judicial officers. - (C) Credits may not be carried over from one reporting period to the next.